newmayor/newmayor/README.md

 ### Hi there 👋, I'm Numair!

-## I'm a a tinkerer and learner of robotics!!
+## I'm a a tinkerer and learner of robotics!

  - I enjoy working on data projects that help give insight into hardware problems
  - Currently working on a predictive analytics project for mechanical problems in robotics hardware